brian14708/wh-briefings/speeches-remarks/2021-08/2021-08-24-background-press-call-by-senior-administration-officials-on-afghan-arrival-processing.md

 Let me get a little more granular on categories of people who have been evacuated from Kabul.

-First category: American citizens and LPRs, or green card holders.
+First tags: American citizens and LPRs, or green card holders.

-Second category: SIV applicants and their families.
+Second tags: SIV applicants and their families.
 So these are our Afghan allies who bravely worked with U.S. service members as translators and in other roles, who stood with us side by side, who risked their lives to help us, and who were far enough along in their